Bald Taper Fade Haircuts

 Side view of man with cropped skin fade haircut with fringe and natural straight texture

-Texture takes the spotlight with this bald taper fade haircut, where the fringe adds direction and the fade keeps things neat.
-The top stays longer in front and shorter toward the crown, giving natural volume and flow.
+Texture takes the spotlight here, with the fringe adding direction and the fade keeping things neat.
+The top stays longer in front and shorter toward the crown for natural volume and flow.

-It’s great for men with dense, straight, or wavy hair who like movement without too much styling effort.
+It’s great on dense, straight, or wavy hair if you like movement without much styling.
 Blow-dry the fringe slightly forward and use a texturizing spray for soft control.
-The low bald taper fade keeps the look fresh and balanced while highlighting your natural features.
+The low fade keeps the whole thing fresh and balanced.

 Swept Top with Skin Fade